Kesavp011/Hackathon18Fall/README.md

 Once the user Logged into Account there will be four Tabs namely Home,About,Contact and Signout

-In Home Tab there will be two inputs count of Players required for Game and Category of Game.If the user gave required values then avaliable games will be displayed on UI based on Requirements of User
+In Home Tab there will be two inputs count of Players required for Game and Category of Game.If the user gave required values then avaliable games will be displayed on UI based on Requirements of User.

 In About Page there is Small Description About Project

-In Contact Page Team Member Details are Present
+In Contact Page Team Members Details are Present.

 # YouTube Link :